 At this time, we cannot automatically change your payment method to PayPal on an active Roll20 subscription.
-If you are interested in switching your payment method to PayPal, please email us from the email associated with your Roll20.net account so we can provide manual assistance.
+If you are interested in switching your payment method to PayPal, please contact us through our web form from the email associated with your Roll20.net account so we can provide manual assistance.

 All billing upgrades are pro-rated and calculated automatically by the system, so when switching subscription types (Monthly to Yearly or Plus to Pro), you will be credited for the amount of subscription unused, and charged the upgrade cost (if any) for the time remaining.
 You also will not be charged immediately, and instead the difference will either be added onto your next invoice alongside your normal rate or given back as subscription credit during your next billing period (generally your renewal date).